cetz-package/cetz/manual.typ

 = Introduction

 This package provides a way to draw stuff using a similar API to #linkurl("https://processing.org/", "Processing") but with relative coordinates and anchors from #linkurl("https://tikz.dev/", "Tikz").
 You also won't have to worry about accidentally drawing over other content as the canvas will automatically resize.
-And remember up is negative!
+And remember: up is positive!

 = Usage